Jack251970/Flow.Launcher.Plugin.WindowManager/README.md

 - Make windows smaller / larger
 - Resize windows to half / quarter of the screen
 - Move windows to the next / previous screen
-- Switch to the next / previous virtual desktop (Windows 10, 11)
-- Move windows to the next / previous virtual desktop (Windows 10, 11)
-- Toggle pin status of windows / apps across all virtual desktops (Windows 10, 11)

 ## 🖼️ Screenshots